One way to reduce the cost of MRO procurement is to automate the process

 There are also enhanced reporting capabilities built in to Purchasing ManagerTM that enable users to analyse spending.
 Davies points out that: “The reports tell you not just what you’re buying but who’s buying, how often they’re buying and for what purposes.
 These insights can highlight trends and how assets are performing.”

-"All of the data, up to 13 months’ worth of purchases, is available to view at any time, ultimately improving levels of control."Alex Davies, Service Delivery Manager, RS
+"All of the data, up to 13 months’ worth of purchases, is available to view at any time, ultimately improving levels of control."Alex Davies, Head of Value Added Services, RS Components

 A Purchasing ManagerTM case study